List of Saw characters: Carla

-Carla is a medical student at St. Eustice Hospital, and Dr. Lawrence Gordon's mistress; Lawrence's affair with her is one of the reasons why he was targeted by Jigsaw.
+Carla Song is a medical student at St. Eustice Hospital, and Dr. Lawrence Gordon's mistress; Lawrence's affair with her is one of the reasons why he was targeted by Jigsaw.
 She plays a larger role in the video game Saw II: Flesh & Blood where she is targeted by Jigsaw for stealing vital pharmaceuticals and selling them on the street for profit.
 She is found by Michael Tapp with her arms secured to the ceiling of an elevator shaft and her legs secured to the roof of an elevator.
 Michael is tasked with completing a test in order to release her safely; if he fails, the elevator will lower, and tear Carla in half.
 It is revealed that she is part of a criminal conspiracy alongside Henry Jacobs, Joseph Poltzer, and Sarah Blalok; Carla being responsible for procuring more specialist items from her clinic.
 Even though she and Michael work together, she is soon left with Henry, who slashes her to death with a pair of scissors.